 Q: I am currently working with an attorney to update my Last Will and Testament.
 My lawyer advises that I need to name a Corporate Executor and Trustee to serve as a Primary or Alternate fiduciary under my Will.
 What is the correct legal name of your bank?

-A: At this time, you are able to open a Free Checking account, Direct Value checking account, Checking 101 account, and/or Statement Savings account online.
+A: At this time, you are able to open a TBTmyWay checking account, Advantage checking account, Preferred Rewards checking account, Preferred Plus Rewards checking account, Money Market account, and a Statement Savings account online

 A: Prior to beginning an account application online, you should have the following

 During the process, you will be asked to:

 In order to complete your application online, you will need access to a printer and Adobe Software version 9.0 or higher.

 A: Yes, multiple Texas Bank and Trust accounts can be opened at the same time, please see specific account product page for more details regarding minimum deposit required to open.
 The maximums are as follows per account opened:

 A: Children 12 years old and younger: Due to federal requirements under the Children’s Online Privacy Protection Act (COPPA) and the inability to adequately verify the identity of minors online, our online account opening restricts requests for minor accounts.
 However, our Cool Kids Savings Club Account for children 12 years old and younger can be opened in person at any TBT branch location.

 Children 13 years old and older: Due to the inability to adequately verify the identity of minors online, our online account opening restricts requests for minor accounts.
 If you wish to open an account for your child(ren) who is/are 13 years old or older, you may apply online in your name.
 You may add your child as second owner by contacting Electronic Banking.
 Additional documentation may be required.
 Electronic Banking is open Monday – Friday, 8:30 am to 5:00 pm.